rpahl/container/README.md

 # container <img src="images/logo.png" align="right" width="163" height="104"/>

-\[container\] extends the functionality of base R \[list\] and the
+This package extends the functionality of base R \[list\] and the
-\[data.table\] package and with \[deque\], \[set\], and \[dict\] provides common data structures not provided by base R, (resembling Python’s dict type).
-In addition, it provides \[iterators\] and supports both reference and copy semantics.
+\[data.table\] package and with \[deque\], \[set\], and \[dict\] provides additional common data structures.
+It furthermore implements
+\[iterators\] and supports both reference and copy semantics.

 ## Why `container`?